soma00333/profile/docs/behavioral_questions.md

       <td>
         <ul>
           <li><strong>Summary (New):</strong> I introduced an E2E test automation tool at Industry Technology, which accidentally created silos between teams.</li>
-          <li><strong>Situation:</strong> I added an E2E test automation tool to help frontend engineers save time on writing tests.
+          <li><strong>Situation:</strong> I added an automation tool to help frontend engineers save time on writing tests.
 But it created walls between frontend and QA teams and hurt teamwork.</li>
           <li><strong>Action:</strong> We stopped using the tool.
 I gave E2E testing to frontend engineers so they owned their code quality.</li>
           <li><strong>Result:</strong> As a result, teams worked better together and product quality improved.</li>
           <li><strong>Learning:</strong> I learned that tool choices must think about team impact, not just technical benefits.</li>